-Progress in eroding ironwork.
+Nine spens ordered vid Bombay and Calcutta.

-- 154. In Appendix C, attached to this Report, will be found a description of the method of dealing with the erection of the ironwork, and also some observations on the temporary bridge and protective works..
-The ironwork began to arrive only in November.
+154. In Appendix C, attached to this Report, will be found a description of Progress in secting isonwork. on the temporary bridge and protective works.
+'I'he ironwork began to arrive only in November.
 By the end of March 13 spans had been completed, and the remaining 3 were finished in May.
-A very successful season's work, both in regard to the mere weight of material lifted and fixed, and to the peculiar difficulties which had to be overcome, chiefly in the erection of the last 3 spans, a. description of which will be given under the year 1878-79.
-A map is attached, extracted from the Annual Report, showing the condition of the river on the 28th March 1878. - 155.
-In the Khanpur and Reti.
-Divisions 214 lakhs cubic feet of earthwork were executed in the 10 miles, by which the desert deviation was extended southward from Khanpur, undertaken during this year.
-The masonry works in bridges. were completed.
+A very successful season's work, both in regard to the mere weight of material lifted and fixed, and to the peculiar difficulties which had to be overcome, chiefly in the erection of the last 3 spans, a description of which will be given under the year 1878-79.
+A map is attach-

+Map of the Satlej River. the 28th March 1878. ed, extracted from the Annual Report, showing the condition of the river on the desert deviation was extended southward from Khanpur, undertaken during this year.
+The masonry works in bridges were completed.
 Ten lakhs cubic feet of ballast were collected, raising the supply to 44 lakhs out of 64 required.
-The plate-laying was completed.
+The platelaying was completed.
 The new station building at Firoza was completed, and that at Khanpur well forward; at this station staff quarters were built, and the engine shed commenced.
+The station machinery was also completed.

+155. In the Khanpur and Reti Divisions 214 lakhs cubic feet of earthwork were executed in the 10 miles, by which

+Progress in the Khanpar and Reti Divisions.

-The station machinery was also completed. - 156.
-In the Ghotki Division 192 lakhs cubic feet of earthwork were executed, completing the bank.
-Eighteen lakhs cubic feet of concrete and brickwork were executed, bringing to completion all but 7 of the bridges, which were well forward and were completed in May.
+156. In the Ghotki Division 192 lakhs cubic feet of earthwork were execut-Progress in the Ghotki Division.
+Progress in the Ghotki Division. executed, bringing to completion all but 7 of the bridges, which were well forward and were completed in May.
 Nearly 13 lakhs of cubic feet of stone for protecting the bridges were put in place during the year.
 Of the 40 lakhs of cubic feet of ballast required, only 8.8 lakhs had been provided.
 As before mentioned, stone from Rohri was to be used throughout this Division, and could be carried out only when the carriage of bridge material should be completed.
 The metre gauge tramway was dismantled, and the 5 feet 6 inch track substituted.
 The station buildings and their fittings and machinery were all complete.

+157. The revision of the estimate for the Indus bridge was made, but nothing further done towards advancing the project for bridging the Indus.
+In the meantime it became necessary to organize a steam ferry, in connection with which a quay was constructed on the Sattian island, which could be approached by steamers at all seasons of the year, and which was connected with the main line run down to the quay wall constructed in the previous year along the Rohri bank.
+A small steamer and some flats were purchased from the Babawalpur State, and negotiations commenced for the hire of one of the large steamers of the Scinde, Punjab and Delhi Railway Flotilla.